ayomitide96/Playlist-Recommendation-Engine/readme2.md

 The dataset used in this project is the Spotify Million Playlist Dataset.
 The primary columns in the dataset are:

-userid: Unique identifier for each user.
+'userid': Unique identifier for each user.
-artistname: Name of the artist.
+'artistname': Name of the artist.
-trackname: Name of the track.
+'trackname': Name of the track.
-playlistname: Name of the playlist.
+'playlistname': Name of the playlist.

 Installation